werkt/bazel-buildfarm-wiki/Execution-Properties.md

 **description:** the maximum number of cores needed by an action.
 Buildfarm will enforce a max.

 ### `choose-queue`
-**description:** place the action directly on the chosen queue (queue names must be known based on buildfarm configuration).
+**description:** place the action directly on the chosen queue (queue name must be known based on buildfarm configuration).

 **use case:** Other remote execution solutions have slightly different paradigms on deciding where actions go.
 They leverage `execution_properties` for selecting a "pool" of machines to send the action.
 We sort of have a pool of workers waiting on particular queues.
 For parity with this concept, we support this execution property which will take precedence in deciding queue eligibility.